Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 **Relationship with health care workers**

-It is quite common in those with health anxiety to avoid interaction with doctors or remain highly dissatisfied with them.
+It is quite common for those with health anxiety to avoid interaction with doctors or remain highly dissatisfied with them.
 You might feel that the doctor is not understanding your problem or giving false claims.
-In rare cases health care workers also get so frustrated that they refuse to treat such a person who doubts them.
+In rare cases, health care workers also get so frustrated that they refuse to treat such a person who doubts them.

 **Financial Problems**